1/1st Btn 1914-1919

 The fighting towards Bapaume continued and the Cambs returned to the line after a day to recover.
 Slowly the offensive ground down the enemy positions and it was looking like there would be a breakthrough.
-In torrential rain the assaulting battalions continued to hammer at the German lines and the Cambs held their positions from fierce counter-attacks.
-After nearly a week of bitter fighting and constant artillery fire the Cambs were ordered to attack once again, this time at Maltz Horn Ridge.
+In torrential rain the assaulting battalions continued to hammer at the German lines and the Cambs held their positions from counter-attacks.
+After nearly a week of fighting and advances the Cambs were ordered to attack once again, this time at Maltz Horn Ridge.

 The assault went in and many enemy prisoners were taken as the Cambs cleared the positions.
 Around 9pm the Cambs suffered a terrible blow when a German artillery shell scored a direct hit on the Battalion HQ.
 It crashed through the roof killing or wounding nearly all those present.
 Lt Col Saint was mortally wounded and died some hours later.
 Maj Clayton, the Second in Command and another pre-war officer who had been serving with the Battalion overseas for a long time, took command.
 The Battalion was relieved later that night.